nixworks/public/news/2015/03/6/README.md

 ##### Ismalia
 ### [A road accident along the highway between Ismalia and Cairo in Egypt, east of Cairo, involving a bus that collided with a microbus kills fifteen people. ](/news/2015/03/6/a-road-accident-along-the-highway-between-ismailia-and-cairo-in-egypt-east-of-cairo-involving-a-bus-that-collided-with-a-microbus-kills-fi.md)
-_Context: Egypt, Cairo, Ismalia_
+_Context: Ismalia, Egypt, Cairo_

 ##### Kentucky
 ### [Two massive snowy traffic jams in Kentucky strand motorists for 24 hours or longer.
 One stretched for about 26 miles along Interstate 65 from just north of Elizabethtown past Shepherdsville, and the other stretched the entire length of Interstate 24 in Kentucky, more than 90 miles. ](/news/2015/03/6/two-massive-snowy-traffic-jams-in-kentucky-strand-motorists-for-24-hours-or-longer-one-stretched-for-about-26-miles-along-interstate-65-fro.md)
-_Context: Elizabethtown, Interstate 65, Interstate 24 in Kentucky, Shepherdsville, Kentucky_
+_Context: Elizabethtown, Shepherdsville, Kentucky, Interstate 24 in Kentucky, Interstate 65_

 ##### FIFA
 ### [Writing in the FIFA Weekly magazine, FIFA president Sepp Blatter calls Iran to end its "intolerable" ban on women attending soccer matches, describing the situation as one that "cannot continue." ](/news/2015/03/6/writing-in-the-fifa-weekly-magazine-fifa-president-sepp-blatter-calls-iran-to-end-its-intolerable-ban-on-women-attending-soccer-matches.md)
-_Context: FIFA, Sepp Blatter_
+_Context: Sepp Blatter, FIFA_

 ##### Food and Drug Administration
 ### [The U.S. Food and Drug Administration (FDA) approves the country's first biosimilar drug, Zarxio (Europe: 2009, as Zarzio), made by Novartis.
 Biosimilars are a relatively new class of drugs designed to pave the way for less expensive versions of the complex biologics drug class, and they are not synthesized from chemicals like other drugs, but are made from living cells.
 Some well known biologics include Remicade and Enbrel for autoimmune diseases, and Herceptin and Avastin for cancer.
 Zarxio, used to prevent infection in cancer patients receiving chemotherapy, is a close copy of Neupogen, made by Amgen. ](/news/2015/03/6/the-u-s-food-and-drug-administration-fda-approves-the-country-s-first-biosimilar-drug-zarxio-europe-2009-as-zarzio-made-by-novartis.md)